adnanbezerra/backend-typescript/README.md

 Well, as you must have noticed if you looked at it, the error middleware is quite complex to understand.
 To be honest, even I don't really know it properly;

+Basically, what you have to do is import the specific functions.
+If you use VSCode, just type, for instance, "throws notFoundError()" and press tab.
+The IDE will automatically handle the error.
+Also, if you want to include an error message, just type, for instance, "throws unauthorizedError("You must be logged in!").
+So, this way, the errors will work out just perfectly.